 - Chief Policy Officer & General Counsel

-This committee will meet once every two weeks to consider new requests and to continue to resolve older requests that required further deliberation and analysis.
+This committee will meet every other Tuesday to consider new requests and to continue to resolve older requests that required further deliberation and analysis.
 After each meeting, the committee will clearly communicate status updates to managers with outstanding position requests.
-Between meetings, HR and Finance will gather input on each request, including market data, internal equity information, budgetary considerations, and other information.
+Between meetings, the Office of Human Resources and Finance will gather input on each request, including market data, internal equity information, budgetary considerations, and other information.

 All requests and supporting documentation for review by the PCRC should be sent to PCRC@amherst.edu.
-Requests for new positions or other personnel changes are identified, evaluated and resolved through the corresponding process outlined below.
+The deadline for submissions is Friday at noon in order for requests to be evaluated the following Tuesday.
+Requests for new positions or other personnel changes are identified, evaluated, and resolved through the corresponding process outlined below.